 - Decide the kind of service you want to get

 Usually, moving companies provide a more comprehensive service of palletizing, shrink-wrapping, transporting from storage to loading dock, loading the shipment onto a container, and eventually shipping it to its destination.
 As such, the customer is required only to properly pack the shipments and get them ready for pickup.
-Moving companies require the contact address of a custom agent of the consignee at destination.
-As such, the party at the receiving end needs to have a custom agent with whom it has a working relationship.
-Parties that are not actively involved in the importing business, as is Addis Ababa University, may not have such connections.
-So they need to get one.
+Moving companies require the contact address of a customs agent of the consignee at destination.
+As such, the party at the receiving end needs to have a customs agent with whom it has a working relationship.
+Parties that are not actively involved in the importing business, as is Addis Ababa University, may not have such connections, so they need to get one.